Two Price Regimes in Limit Order Books: Liquidity Cushion and Fragmented Distant Field: Introduction

+Here we go one step further and analyze the limit order book in the dimensions of price, time, order lifetime and order volume altogether.
+This allows us to identify regularities which are not visible in the marginal distributions.
 We analyze order flow data of 96 NASDAQ stocks in early 2016.
-We focus on how liquidity is distributed within the limit order book and how the limit order book adapts to price changes.
-For the liquidity in the limit order book there are two tendencies which come along with automated trading: On the one hand the spread and the associated cost of trading decrease for frequently traded stocks.
+For all stocks we find that the order book is divided into two regimes.
+These regimes seem to be connected to two tendencies which come along with automated trading: On the one hand the spread and the associated cost of trading decrease for frequently traded stocks.
 On the other hand the limit order book is filled up deep, which might be a strategy to utilize or depress flash crashes.
 This leads to a rich, staggered limit order book structure with different time scales for the dynamics.
+Inspired by the visual appearance of the time dependent limit order book, we find a quantity allowing us to identify the size of the densely filled regime close to the quotes.
+This procedure works for all 96 stocks in an automated fashion.
+The marginal distributions being mostly analyzed in the literature are unsuitable for this purpose.
+We find that the regimes of the limit order book are ruled by very different dynamic processes calling for different types of agent based models.
+For the regime around the quotes we analyze an agent based model and find that more details than in \cite{Bouchaud.2002} have to be included, while a detailed model as in \cite{Eisler.2009} is not necessary to understand the filling process of the limit order book.

 Our study is organized as follows: In Sec.~\ref{Data} we describe the data.
 In Sec.~\ref{Data analysis} we reconstruct the limit order book and investigate its progression during the trading day.
 In Sec.~\ref{Model} we propose a model for simulating the regime around the quotes and compare it to the market data.
 In Sec.~\ref{Conclusion} we summarize our results and provide an outlook.